voidnerd/parag.js/README.md

-# Parag
+# Parag.js

-Parag is a fast and lightweight template engine for nodejs with zero dependencies.
+Parag.js is a fast and lightweight template engine for nodejs with zero dependencies.
 It offers you tags that make interpolating javascript into your `HTML` look clean and readable, even with nested conditionals and loops.

 ## Installation